OpenGameBuilder/mygamebuilder-archive/docs/FORMATS.md

 | `comment`         | Author-supplied description, if any. |
 | `acl`             | Original S3 ACL string (typically `"null"` or `"public-read"`). |

-The `content_type` recorded in the sidecar is `image/png` for tiles and `text/plain` for the other piece types (the client looks at `piecetype`, not the HTTP type, to decide how to parse the body).
+The captured `content_type` is normally `image/png` for tiles and `text/plain` for the other piece types (the client looks at `piecetype`, not the HTTP type, to decide how to parse the body).
+Some historical objects have no captured `Content-Type`; the body format is still determined by the S3 key projection.

-For the piece types whose raw body is not in a human-readable format (actor, map, tutorial, profile), the archive also stores a **decoded sibling** file next to the raw body — `<name>.xml` for actors, `<name>.json` for maps, and `<name>.txt` for tutorials and profiles.
+For the piece types whose raw body is not in a human-readable format (actor, map, tutorial, profile), the rules below describe how to decode the raw SQLite BLOB into a readable form.
+Decoded XML, JSON, or text files are derived artifacts; the canonical archive stores the original body bytes.
-The decoded siblings are derived artifacts produced from the raw body using the rules below; the raw body remains the canonical archived form.
-See [`ARCHIVE.md`](./ARCHIVE.md) §3.4 for the sibling-file layout.
-All user and system folders are under `JGI_test1/`, and the client snapshot is under `client/`.

 ---